joachim-gassen/botex/README.md

 ## To Do

-- [ ]: Check whether one can lump together the summary and the analyse prompt (maybe even the question prompt?)
+- [X] Check whether one can lump together the summary and the analyse prompt (maybe even the question prompt?)
 This would save quiet some tokens and speed up things
-- [ ]: Rewrite to use [LiteLLM](https://github.com/BerriAI/litellm).
+- [ ] Rewrite to use [LiteLLM](https://github.com/BerriAI/litellm).
 This should make it relatively easy to replace Chat GPT for alternative and even local LLMs.
-- [ ]: Implement the framed variant of the one shot trust game.
+- [ ] Implement the framed variant of the one shot trust game.
-- [ ]: Run experiment and compare findings.
+- [ ] Run experiment and compare findings.